 - Determining market conditions – If ADX is low, the market may be in a range rather than trending.

-- Below 20 → Weak trend (market moving sideways).
+- Below 20 → Weak trend, sideways movement.